UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Tracer_define.rst

       </group>
  </file_definition>

-In :kbd:`iodef.xml`, tracer values are defined in `ptrc_T` group, and the common export frequencies are 5-day and monthly.
+In :kbd:`iodef.xml`, tracer values are defined in :kbd:`ptrc_T` group, and the common export frequencies are 5-day and monthly.

 :file:`namelist_top`::